Academy Faculty

 Faculty

-KLA Faculty 2023
+KLA Faculty 2024

-Ethics, Leadership, Critical Thinking Skills
+Ethical, Leadership, Critical Thinking Skills

-Final Thoughts, Putting It All Together
+Final Thoughts-Putting It All Together

 Nate Olson, Ph.
 D., is an Associate Professor of Philosophy, Chair of the Department of Philosophy and Religious Studies, and Associate Director of the Kegley Institute of Ethics at California State University, Bakersfield (CSUB).
 He received his Ph.
 D. in Philosophy from Georgetown University and, before joining CSUB, was a postdoctoral fellow at Stanford University.
 In spring 2022, he was a visiting scholar at Stanford’s Center for Biomedical Ethics.
 He has published articles on biomedical ethics, professional ethics, ethics education, and the philosophy of sport.
 He is a member of Bakersfield Memorial Hospital’s ethics committee in the community.